indieSoftware/Navigator/README.md

 ```
 In this case, should `navigator.navigate(to: HomeDestinations.page3)` be called, Navigator will automatically present that view in a
 sheet.
 All other views will be pushed onto the navigation stack.

+The current navigation methods are: .push, .sheet, .cover, and .send.

+### Dismissing Presented Views

+*Introduction coming soon, in the meantime, see Demo project for examples.*

+### Checkpoints

+*Introduction coming soon, in the meantime, see Demo project for examples.*

+### Deep Linking Support

+*Introduction coming soon, in the meantime, see Demo project for examples.*

 ### Advanced Destinations